Azure/azure-sdk-for-cpp/README.md

 vcpkg -DVCPKG_MANIFEST_MODE=ON -DVCPKG_OVERLAY_PORTS=<path to the vcpkg-custom-ports above> -DVCPKG_MANIFEST_DIR=<path to the directory containing the vcpkg.json file>
 ```

-In addition, if you need to consume OpenSSL from a dynamic linked library/shared object, you can set the VCPKG triplet to reflect that you want to build the library with dynamic
-entries.Set the VCPKG_you can set the environment variable to `x64-windows-static` or `x64-windows-dynamic` depending on whether you want to use the static or dynamic version of OpenSSL.
+In addition, if you need to consume OpenSSL from a dynamic linked library/shared object, you can set the VCPKG triplet to reflect that you want to build the library with dynamic entries.
+Set the VCPKG_you can set the environment variable to `x64-windows-static` or `x64-windows-dynamic` depending on whether you want to use the static or dynamic version of OpenSSL.
 Similarly you can use the x64-linux-dynamic and x64-linux-static triplet to specify consumption of libraries as a shared object or dynamic.

 ### Using the system package manager to install OpenSSL